visualization

 Level of Expertise: Intermediate

-When an investor is short call options, they are typically bearish or neutral on the underlying stock.
-The investor typically sells the call option to another person.
+When an investor is short on call options, they are typically bearish or neutral on the underlying stock, and may sell the call option to another person.
 Should the person who bought the call exercise the option, the original investor needs to deliver the stock.

-Short calls are like covered calls, but the investor selling the options don’t already own the underlying shares, hence the phrase “naked calls”.
-Hence they’re riskier and not for beginner investors.
+Short calls are similar to covered calls, but in this case, the investor selling the options doesn’t already own the underlying shares, hence the term “naked calls.”
+This makes them riskier, and not a fit for beginner investors.

 6. Straddles and Strangles